akshay-madar/codestack/README.md

 You can find me on [LinkedIn](https://www.linkedin.com/in/akshay-madar-4b1871113/)

+### What is codestack?
-### Here you will find the scope of my indulgence in data science and machine learning:
+Here you will find the scope of my indulgence in data science and machine learning:

   1) Projects - academic and personal
   2) Leetcode and Hackerrank solutions for several coding problems that I have practiced over time